 In retrospect, it was probably one of the best decisions that we made during this move.
 It would have been impossible for us to move items like fridge and washing machine, which weighed 1000kgs if you ask me, on our own.
 My maximum weight lifting capacity extends to 15kgs, for 34 seconds.
 Our mover, a Polish rockstar, was so helpful and managed to pack everything in our storage unit.
 It was a challenge and then some, and if anyone could do it, it was him.

-What you can, and should do, differently is also take packing services.
+What you can and should do differently is take help from packing services.
 If you are concerned about letting an absolute stranger get into your lingerie drawer (which they can’t be anymore excited about than I am about the prospect of having bitter gourd for lunch), then just ask for help with furniture and fittings.
-Dismantling kitchen, bedroom and lounge, bubble wrapping every fragile item, loading up shoes and clothes, packing up cellar and making sure your old items find new homes, can be extremely time-consuming, and if you ask for the packing service in conjunction with moving, it won’t be too expensive either I assume.
+You might even want to hire crates and packaging equipment from phs Teacrate for some of your bulkier items.
+Dismantling your kitchen, bedroom and lounge, and bubble wrapping every fragile item, as well as loading up shoes and clothes, packing up the cellar and making sure your old items find new homes, can be extremely time-consuming.
+However if you ask for help from a packing service in conjunction with moving, it won’t be too expensive.

 It was during these last two weeks that we renewed our relationship with Bauhaus.
 It was our go to place for all things packing – boxes, bubble wrap, tape, cutter, ropes, packing paper, escape from the packing routine, coffee break and fresh air.
 Whatever you need for packing your house, you will find it here.
 We already had all sorts of tools (from when we were setting up the house), but if you need 20 different types of screwdriver heads, stepladder or needle nose plier, you will find it here.
 We spent circa 300€ on supplies.